Kernel vs Smart (previously know as Smartshares)

 Regarding additional features, Kernel stands out with its focus on low-cost, fee-competitive index funds and its Kernel KiwiSaver Plan, which offers diverse fund options.
 Kernel's commitment to investor education and transparency, along with its ethical investment options and low fees, make it a compelling choice for socially conscious investors.
 The absence of joining fees means that every dollar invested goes directly into funds, ideal for automated, regular investors looking to maximise their returns without unnecessary costs.

-While offering a wide range of ETFs with sector and geographic diversity, Smartshares lacks socially responsible investment options.
+While offering a wide range of ETFs with sector and geographic diversity, Smart lacks socially responsible investment options.
 However, it is suitable for investors looking to trade and who value having real-time intra-day liquidity.
 However, index investing isn't volatile, so the benefits of trading on the NZX are minimal and the costs add up, even when using low-cost platforms like Sharesies.

 We believe that Kernel provides a more accessible, transparent, and supportive investment experience, making it a strong choice for investors prioritising ease of use, ethical options, and cost-efficiency.

-Kernel vs Smartshares - Our Conclusion
+Kernel vs Smart - Our Conclusion

 - Our comparison confirms that both platforms offer unique advantages tailored to different types of investors.
-Smartshares, with its broad range of ETFs and established market presence, is a reassuring choice for investors comfortable with brokerage requirements and seeking specific regional and sector exposures.
+Smart, with its broad range of ETFs and established market presence, is a reassuring choice for investors comfortable with brokerage requirements and seeking specific regional and sector exposures.
 However, the need for brokerage accounts, transaction costs, and slower investment allocation processes add complexity and cost to the investment experience.

 - Kernel provides a streamlined, user-friendly platform emphasising low-cost investing and tax efficiency.
 The ability to invest with minimal amounts, avoid brokerage fees, and benefit from transparent reporting makes Kernel an attractive option for cost-conscious and long-term investors.
 Additionally, Kernel's ethical investment options and focus on investor education further enhance its appeal.